kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

     ...
 ```

-To write react, it important to understand some of its syntax.
-React creates element with a function just like the dom method, document.creatElement.
-Only a change to the document name to react, React.createElement.
-React.createElement is however more powerful in my opinion compare to the document method and takes three arguments.
+To write react, it is important to understand some of its syntax.

+React creates element with a function just like the dom method, **document.creatElement**.
+Only a change to the document name to react, **React.createElement**.
+React.createElement is however more powerful in my opinion compare to the document method.
+It takes three arguments.

 ```javascript
 // the type can be any valid html tag